jiangnan2341/UdacitySDCE_P2/writeup_final.md

 ### Use Extended Kalman Filter to Track Single Target with Lidar Measurement Over Time

-This step involves the following steps:
+This step involves the following tasks:
 * Implement the predict() function for an EKF
 * Implement the update() function for an EKF
 * Use the EKF to track a single target with lidar measurement input over time and plot the RMSE for the single track